Zywave/booster/src/_areas/design-system/components/spinners.md

 ### Basic spinner

-Basic spinners do not include any specific text.
+Basic Spinners do not include any specific text.
 They simply indicate that some acting is taking place behind the scenes.

 <!--EndFragment-->